mvenzke-axway/axway-open-docs/content/en/docs/api_mgmt_overview/key_concepts/api_mgmt_workflows.md

 Case 4: No automatic approval, delegated user management : Same behavior as case 3, except that the email notification is sent to the contact email address for the organization, and the API administrator or organization administrator approves or rejects the registration.

-The following table shows the difference between case 3 and 4 when the appropriate settings are selected in API Manager:
+The following table shows the difference between cases 3 and 4 when the appropriate settings are selected in API Manager:

 | Auto-approve user registration | Delegate user management | API Portal | Output |
 |--------------------------------|--------------------------|------------|--------|
 | Disabled                       | Disabled                 | Enabled    | Email sent to API admin email address for approval by API admin, and directed to API Manager. |
 | Disabled                       | Enabled                  | Enabled    | Email sent to the organization email address for approval by the API admin or organization admin, and directed to API Portal.
 If API Portal is disabled, the admin is directed to API Manager in all cases. |

-For more details, see [API Manager settings](/docs/apim_reference/api_mgmt_config_web#api-manager-settings).
+For more information, see [API Manager settings](/docs/apim_reference/api_mgmt_config_web#api-manager-settings).

 ### Application creation workflow